rcalixte/wayland-book/src/libwayland/util.md

   numbers) and C types
 - Debug logging facilities to bubble up information from libwayland internals

-The header contains many comments which document itself.
-The documentation is quite good &mdash; you should read through the header yourself.
+The header itself contains many comments with quite good documentation &mdash;
+you should read through them yourself.
 We'll go into detail on how to apply these primitives in the next several pages.